ezrafayet/exalt-grade/README.md

-# exalt-grade
+# exalt-grade package

 Pass a grade, get a better one.

 # Under the hood

-Bijective translation to slightly exhale grades while keeping order.
+Bijective translation (obtained by applying a second degree polynomial on the range [minimumGrade, maximumGrade]) to slightly exhale grades while keeping order.

 * [a, b] -> [a, b]
 * a < b => f(a) < f(b)